- Program Areas

 Dr. Jeffrey Foster | Northern Arizona University

 The Hawaiian Islands are both the extinction and invasive species capitals of the world.
 The result has been Hawaiian ecosystems fundamentally changed in form; that is, ecosystems replete with a mix of novel and native species.
 Most native Hawaiian plant species are bird-dispersed, yet no native avian dispersers remain in most Hawaiian ecosystems.
-Thus, ecosystem functioning will only be maintained by the handful of non-native invasive vertebrate dispersers that now reside on the islands, most of which are birds.
-In this context, research efforts must shift focus to non-native bird species (and potentially non-native rats) and the potential for these species to maintain native plant communities under current and predicted environmental conditions.
-To successfully manage and preserve Hawaiian terrestrial ecosystems, it is necessary to identify and characterize non-native invasive species (NIS) that are dispersers of desired plant species, determine their role in ecosystem function, and improve non-native plant management plans, while facilitating the recovery of native threatened, endangered, and at-risk plants.
+Thus, ecosystem functioning will only be maintained by the handful of invasive vertebrate dispersers that now reside on the islands, most of which are birds.
+In this context, research efforts must shift focus to non-native bird species (and potentially rats) and the potential for these species to maintain native plant communities under current and predicted environmental conditions.
+To successfully manage and preserve Hawaiian terrestrial ecosystems, it is necessary to identify and characterize non-native invasive species that are dispersers of desired plant species, determine their role in ecosystem function, and improve non-native plant management plans, while facilitating the recovery of native threatened, endangered, and at-risk plants.